 Yes, I believe that we should have goals and plans, but when plans go awry because someone has big feelings or needs a snack, I cannot have a complete come-apart myself or EVERYONE suffers.

 Everyone has a plan, until they get punched in the mouth. -Mike Tyson

 - I’ve heard wise horse trainers say that “Only one of you (you or the horse) can freak out at a time, and it’s never your turn,” and I’m pretty sure the same applies to leadership of any kind-especially parenting (#helpmeJesus)

-2. Celebrate any and all progress
+2. Give grace by celebrating any and all progress

 - I talked about this more over here, but if there is one thing my hyper-competitive self is learning is this: Celebrating small progress does not mean you aren’t pressing towards bigger goals, it means you are learning to enjoy yourself along the way and not make everyone hate you as you pursue your goals.
 Lemme tell ya, this is a huge way I’ve learned to daily show myself grace.

-3. Strive to do BETTER, not perfect
+3. You can give grace AND still strive to do BETTER, not perfect

 - But what I AM learning is that instituting small sustainable changes can really up the ante and make lots of things BETTER even if they are not perfect.
 And that’s ok.

 4. Learn from those who are ahead of you

 - If there is one thing that will make a difference in your progress, it is this: Learn from those who are ahead of you.
 Whether in business, life, rodeo, or raising kids, learn from other people and learn from the people who are “winning”.